 4. Plastic Free Falmouth

 Penzance achieved Plastic-free status last December.
 In effect, the County is now uniting against straws, bottles, takeaway boxes and disposable forks.
 Because of this, 330 other towns aim to follow their example.
 Falmouth has made great progress with a commitment to banning single-use plastics on the Penryn Campus.
-Our campus-wide Sustainability #OurEffect campaign, which focuses on reducing single-use plastic use, recycling, green travel and biodiversity, is having a far-reaching social impact.
+Our campus-wide Sustainability #OurEffect campaign, which focuses on reducing single-use plastic use, encouraging recycling, green travel and biodiversity, is having a far-reaching social impact.

 3. Green Travel